We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 We are grateful to the National Science Foundation for funding.

-Image credit: Dana Byrne, UC Berkeley.
+Image credit: Dana Byrne.

 (Left) Helium ion micrograph of a butterfly wing scale with cross-section milled by Ga-FIB.